For the longest time, I really thought that Nordic mythology isn’t really for me. This changed after I encountered this retelling by Neil Gaiman.

 Being a newbie in poetry, I do not understand as much as I would love to.
 Still, reading this for a prompt in The StoryGraph's Genre Challenge 2021 is a fun step in broadening my reading horizon.
 I might not understand every single poem, but I managed to find quite a few favorite verses from this collection like;

-From Am I Not Among the Early Riser
+From Am I Not Among the Early Riser:

-Do I not see how the trees tremble, as though
+Do I not see how the trees tremble, as though sheets of water flowed over them though it is only wind, that common thing, free to everyone, and everything?

 From Spring:

-how I meant to live a life of mildness and meditation
+and I thought how I meant to live a quiet life how I meant to live a life of mildness and meditation tapping the careful words against each other

 The various verses on how nice it would be to be able to step back & enjoy the idleness of life really spoke to me (and I assume to so many people too).
 The theme of most poems never strays from nature.
 When we read the title, it was what we expected, wasn't it?
 But, other themes like words, language, the poet's writing process, and death also pop up.
 I love how these themes are eventually tied in to the topic of nature in the end.